Chapter 7 Statistical Inference in R

 2. the observations are paired

-To explain the meaning of paired data, consider two experiments to see if drinking coffee in the morning improves your test scores:
+To clarify paired data, consider two experiments testing whether morning coffee improves test scores:

 Example